kuntashov/redmine-bundle-uat/README.md

 * [current stable version 0.2.1](https://github.com/silverbulleters/redmine-bundle-uat/releases/tag/0.2.1)
 * [сurrent work version - develop branch](https://github.com/silverbulleters/redmine-bundle-uat/tree/develop)

-In Redmine Community there is a redmine-core and its team, and many of plugins with there authors.
-And there is a problem - redmine core developer(s) need to check stablility of the core, but the plugins authors need to develop new feature as soon as possible.
+In Redmine Community there is a redmine-core developed by its team, and many of third-party plugins developed by its authors.
+And these two group of developers have different goals.
+While plugins authors needs to develop new feauteres as soon as possible, Redmine core developers slow down development in order to get stable and safe core.

-In REAL production where is NO Redmine without plugins.
+In REAL production there is NO Redmine without plugins.
 Thats why we need to tests plugins with redmine core.

-Thats why we need to check and tests full bundle or Redmine (application + plugins + settings) and create starts script for docker composite application based on https://github.com/sameersbn/docker-redmine
+So we should check and test full bundle of Redmine (application + plugins + settings) and create start script for docker composite application based on https://github.com/sameersbn/docker-redmine

-### Behavior on the first try:
+### Installation

 * install vagrant from [official site](https://www.vagrantup.com/downloads.html)
-* clone the repo in your project directory
+* clone this repo in your project directory using following commands

 ```Shell
  git clone https://github.com/silverbulleters/redmine-bundle-uat.git
  cd redmine-bundle-uat
  ```

-if you what to be a active collaborator then switch to develop version
+When you want to contribute to the project you should switch to develop branch

 ```Shell
 git checkout develop
 ```

-now activate the bundle
+then activate the bundle

 ```Shell
 git submodule init && git submodule update
 ```

-and now you need to start your UAT box
+and then you need to start your UAT box

 ```Shell
 vagrant up
 ```

-and check what the tests is *green* and not fails
+and make sure then all tests passed and no tests failed

 ```Shell
 vagrant ssh -c "/vagrant/tools/run-tests.sh"